Lulliter/R4stats/ReadMe.md

 ## How this website was built

-This is a static website built with [Quarto](https://quarto.org/), shared on a Github [repo](https://github.com/Lulliter/R4biostats) and served via [Github Pages](https://docs.github.com/en/pages/getting-started-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site) to be rendered at this link [https://lulliter.github.io/R4stats/](https://lulliter.github.io/R4stats/), or (after buying a "custom domain"), now deployed over a custom domain registered with AWS Route 53: <`???`>.
+This is a static website built with [Quarto](https://quarto.org/), shared on a Github [repo](https://github.com/Lulliter/R4biostats) and served via [Github Pages](https://docs.github.com/en/pages/getting-started-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site) ~~rendered at this link [https://lulliter.github.io/R4stats/](https://lulliter.github.io/R4stats/), or (after buying a "custom domain")~~ now deployed over a custom domain registered with AWS Route 53: [https://r4statistics.com/](https://r4statistics.com/).

 The main content of the website pages is contained in *Quarto Markdown* files (`*.qmd`). `*.qmd` files are very similar to regular Markdown (`*.md`) and R Markdown (`*.rmd`) files, except they are designed to be language agnostic.